Woolley Colliery

-Coal mines were worked as early as 1850, and at about that time the village was established when two rows of small terrace cottages were built to accommodate miners.
-There are several coal seam outcrops on the hillside and coal had probably been mined in the area for many years before, but only on a small scale until railway transport began.
-The pit grew to become one of the largest in West Yorkshire.
-In 1980 it employed 1514 men underground and 428 on the surface.
+Colliery

+Several coal seams outcrop on the hillside and coal had probably been mined in the area for many years, but only on a small scale until railway transport began.
 The colliery began when two tunnels or drifts were dug into the Barnsley bed seam in the hillside.
 Vertical shafts were sunk to reach the deeper seams.
+Woolley Colliery was established in 1869.
+It had three shafts, three seams (named Fenton, Lidgett and Thorncliffe), and five coal faces.
+Woolley Colliery was nationalised in 1947 and most of its coal went to the production of electricity and coke.
+The pit grew to become one of the largest in Yorkshire.
+In 1980 it employed 1514 men underground and 428 on the surface.
 In the 1960s there were three shafts in the pit yard and a fourth, for ventilation, about a mile to the east.
 At that time around 17,000 tons of high-quality coal were produced each week.
+The pit was closed in 1987 and the buildings were demolished in 1993.